ahlem-phantom/ahlem-phantom/README.md

 - ⚡ Fun fact: ...
 -->

-  ## 🙋‍ About Me
+  ## 🤝‍ About Me
-- 🎓 Studying Computer Science engineering at <b>ESPRIT Higher School of Engineering</b>
+- 🎓 Alumnus of Computer Science Engineering from <b>ESPRIT Higher School of Engineering</b>

-- 🤔 Exploring new technologies and developing software solutions.
+- 🌱 Exploring new technologies and developing software solutions.

-- 💜 I am looking forward to learning more about deep learning and training models.
-Some of my far future projects are an AI Healthcare Assistant that provides face recognition and an Xray Scanner that generates scan results, a program that allocates orders to trucks dynamically e.t.c

-- ✍️ Love to play games and read books.

-- 📫 How to reach me: <b>ahlem.laajili@esprit.tn </b>
+- 💜 Looking forward to exploring the complexities of <b>reinforcement learning</b> and <b>MLOps</b> as part of my journey in advanced AI.
+- 🔍 Recently developed an <b>AI-powered invoice recognition web application</b> that automates data processing and extraction from invoices with diverse layouts.
+- 🎮 Coding by day 🌞, gaming and reading by night 🌙.
+- 😎 Visit my portfolio site: **[ahlem-laajili-portfolio](ahlem-laajili.vercel.app)**

 ## 🛠 Tech Stack